frodsan/mongoid-minitest/README.md

     describe Dummy do
       it "validates document modules" do
         Dummy.must be_document  # if model includes Mongoid::Document
         Dummy.must be_paranoid  # if model includes Mongoid::Paranoia
+        Dummy.must be_versioned # if model includes Mongoid::Versioning
       end

       it "validates fields" do